uw-ictd/colte/docs/tutorials/epc-setup.md

 ![Diagram of LTE architecture including 4 main sections: User equipment (UE), eNodeB base station, Evolved Packet Core (EPC), Upstream IP networks/Internet](https://i.imgur.com/dMZQVDl.png)

 CoLTE simplifies implementation and configuration of the Evolved Packet Core (EPC) elements of an LTE network using the Open5GS package.

-The EPC provides Control plane functions, such as subscriber and mobile management, and User plane functions, such as routing user traffic to the internet.
-It connects to the radio base station, known as the eNodeB, which in turn will associate with User Equipment (UE).
+The EPC provides core software functions such as subscriber management and routing user traffic to the Internet.
+It connects to the radio "base station", called the eNodeB (eNB), which then talks to the User Equipment (UE)- i.e., your cell phone or access device.
+For starters, the most important component to know about in the EPC is the "MME,"  which manages the process of the eNB and any end-user devices attaching themselves to the network (you can think of this as "signing on") so they can start sending data.
+In the case of users, the MME has to ask the HSS software component (essentially a user database) for credentials (shared secret keys unique to each user) to verify that a given SIM card is allowed to join the network.
+The MME is the software component whose output logs you should check on first for error messages if something is going wrong with the network.

+(You can find more detailed documentation and diagrams of the Open5GS software architecture at the Open5GS [Quickstart](https://open5gs.org/open5gs/docs/guide/01-quickstart/) page.
+Their software supports both 4G and 5G, and you only need to run a subset of the software components for 4G.
+For your reference, as of Aug 2021 these software components are: ```open5gs-mmed, open5gs-sgwcd, open5gs-sgwud, open5gs-hssd, open5gs-pcrfd, open5gs-smfd, open5gs-upfd```, and on Ubuntu they run as [systemd](http://manpages.ubuntu.com/manpages/bionic/man1/systemd.1.html) services.)

 ## II.
 CoLTE Installation